funwithflutter/lit_firebase_auth/README.md

 context.getSignedInUser()
 ```
 ### Determine if submitting is active
- Wether Lit Firebase is currently attempting to authenticate.
+ Whether Lit Firebase is currently attempting to authenticate.
 Can be used to show a loading indicator.

  Should only be used in the build method.
 For example: